-When choosing a telescope you will inevitably be faced with the dilemma of whether to buy a reflector or a refractor type telescope.
-Much has been written on the subject and here are some of the pros and cons of each to help you decide:
+However, you will inevitably be faced with the dilemma of whether to choose a reflector or a refractor type telescope and while much has been written on the subject, here are some of the main pros and cons of each type to help you decide which telescope to buy.